KumarAbhinav01/FakeProfile/README.md

 # Fake Profile Generator
-This web app is designed using Vue.
+This Web app is designed using Vue.
 This web app generates fake profile of a person by using Faker library.

 ## Disclaimer
 All data is imported from a JS Library called 'Faker'.
 Any resemblance with original person is accidental.